-August 2015 – This page includes pictures from the east side of Going to the Sun Road past The Loop (Logan Pass to St. Mary) – about 27 miles.
-See map for locations.
+August 2015 – Pictures from the east side of Going to the Sun Road past The Loop (Logan Pass to St. Mary) – about 27 miles.
 I broke these pages down by West Side – East Side because there was just too much beauty for one page.
 Main page is basic info and has my favorite photos from the drive and that sure wasn’t easy to decide, either.
+See map for locations.

 Logan Pass Parking Lot

 Many times when passing by here there were signs out saying the lot was full and to expect delays.
 They didn’t lie – but I was always able to find a place when I was persistent and circled the lot enough.
-This is where you have to park to do the Hidden Lake Trail and Highline Trail (more pages on those coming soon).
+This is where you have to park to do the Hidden Lake Trail and Highline Trail.

 Waterfall near Logan Pass